bartvandeweerdt/hello-reliant/README.md

 ```
 And presto!
 All usages of the greeter @property will now be injected with 'UnfriendlyGreeter' instead.

-You can probably see how this can be **very** convenient, for example in a unit testing scenario where you'd like your tested class to call a mock service instead of the real service.
-Just tell Reliant to inject the mock implementation and you're done!
+You can probably see how Dependency Injection / Inversion of Control can be **very** convenient,
+for example in a unit testing scenario where you'd like your tested class to call a mock service instead of the real service.
+Just tell your test to inject the property with a mock and you’re done.